DaemonEngine/crunch/README.md

 > textures being compressed 6 time faster and the average of the whole is
 > 4.3 time faster, and yes the tool compresses more than 10% more.

+## Unity crunch metadata

+Unlike the Unity `crunch` tool built from their public repository, this tool produces files loadable by the Unity engine.

+Since [February 11th 2023](faf5127b8c69dfd1ae554f4f3bf8168048b48d9f), this branch sets the CRN `m_userdata0` field to `1` to make CRN files loadable by the Unity engine which now prevents to load files with this value set to `0`.

+Files with this value set to `1` are expected to use the new format.
+Files with this value set to `0` may or may not use the new format.
+When Unity updated the tool and modified the format in an incompatible way, no bit was modified to detect if a CRN file was using the old or the new format.
+Unity has not updated that field in their public repository of Crunch so there may be files using new format with this value set to `0` in the wild.

+## Added features and command line options

+In addition to the original `crunch` features and command line options this branch brings:

-This branch also provides an extra `-rtopmip` command line option to use with `-renormalize` to also renormalize on the top mip-level.
+- `-rtopmip`: option to use with `-renormalize` to also renormalize on the top mip-level.
+- `-noNormalDetection`: do not attempt to detect normal map to avoid selecting formats thought for normal maps when it's known an image is not a normal map.
+It may prevent the tool to use heavier and less-supported `DXT5_AGBR` format when `DXT1` is good enough.
+- `-h` or `--help`: print the command line built-in help.

+## Multisystem and multiplatform portability

-This branch also focus on keeping the code buildable outside of Windows and Visual Studio, and add CMake build option alongside a legacy Makefile.
+Unlike upstream branches from Binomial LLC and Unity Software Inc. this branch focuses on keeping the code buildable outside of Windows and Visual Studio, and adds a CMake build option alongside the legacy Makefile.

+This `crunch` tool and the related `crnlib` library are known to build with and and run on:

+- Compilers: GCC, MSYS2/Mingw, MSVC, Clang, Apple Clang, ICC, ICX.
+- Systems: Linux, Windows, macOS, FreeBSD.
+- Architectures: amd64, arm64, i686, armhf.

 ## How to build